Jayson Gaddis: Founder of The Relationship School

 22:46.99 – Jayson Gaddis

-Yeah, especially fully if she’s coming at me with even if she’s coming out with blame like well you’re such an asshole because you did this Xy and z I’ll be like I could see yeah yeah I I could see that I’m you know you’re seeing that I was a jerk because I did x y and z because I actually did do x y and z.
-You know I’m not going to defend.
-Yeah, yeah, it’s ah it’s a waste of time to defend yourself that’s going to just go.
+Yeah, especially fully if she’s coming at me, if she’s coming out with blame like well, you’re such an asshole because you did this X Y and Z. I’ll be like I could see yeah, I could see that you’re seeing that I was a jerk because I did X Y and Z, I’m not going to defend.
+Yeah, it’s a waste of time to defend yourself that’s going to just go.
 It’s going to keep everybody going in circles.

 23:06.28 – Brian David Crane